tejuingalagi/github-repository-searcher/README.md

-# GitHub Repository Searcher – Spring Boot
+# GitHub Repository Searcher API

-## Overview

-This project is a **Spring Boot REST API application** that allows users to search GitHub repositories using the GitHub REST API, store the results in a MySQL database, and retrieve stored repositories using filter criteria.

-The application demonstrates REST API design, database persistence, API integration, error handling, and unit testing.
+A Spring Boot REST API that fetches repositories from GitHub, stores them in PostgreSQL, and provides filtering, sorting and pagination.

+This project demonstrates clean backend architecture, database filtering, upsert handling and production-style REST API design.

 ---